-Kindly refer (weblink - Scheme Annual Report) for Annual report.
+Kindly refer (weblink - Scheme Annual Report) for Annual report - Not applicable as this is a new scheme

 B. TRANSPARENCY/NAV DISCLOSURE (DETAILS WITH REFERENCE TO INFORMATION GIVEN IN SECTION I)

 This is the value per unit of the Scheme on a particular day.
 You can ascertain the value of your investments by multiplying the NAV with your unit balance.